Up-Level/4rpl-lang/README.md

 # 4rpl-lang README

-Syntax Highlighting support for Creeper World 4's 4RPL language.
+Syntax Highlighting support in VSCode for Creeper World 4's 4RPL language.
 This is my first time making an extension, so expect issues.

 ## Features